metno/discovery-metadata-catalog-ingestor/README.md

 curl -X POST localhost:5000/v1/delete/<UUID_OF_FILE_TO_DELETE>

 ```
 Available commands are: validate, insert or create, update, and delete.
+Note that insert and create is the same - insert will be removed in the next major version (1.0).

 The API uses HTTP return codes, and expected returns are: